 - Bring an assigned fob within range.
-Push the engine OFF/RUN switch on the right handlebar to the RUN position (the motorcycle may be running or not running). - 2.
-Push the throttle to roll-off position and hold.
+Push the engine OFF/RUN switch on the right handlebar to the RUN position (the motorcycle may be running or not running). - Push the throttle to roll-off position and hold.

-- 3. See Figure 29 OR Figure 30.
-After approximately 3 seconds, the cruise control lamp will either flash green (EITMS enabled) or orange (EITMS disabled). - Repeat the procedure as necessary to enable or disable EITMS.
+- See Figure 36.
+After approximately 3 seconds, the cruise indicator lamp will either flash green (EITMS enabled) or orange (EITMS disabled). - Repeat the procedure as necessary to enable or disable EITMS.